hmzaiftkhar/Bubble-Sheet-Checker/Readme.md

 |*All Exams*|

 ## Individual Exam Actions:
-We can now perform the following actions:
+You can now perform the following actions:
 - **Upload a New Solution:** Click on Upload Solution to provide a new Solution
 - **Generate Report:** If you uploaded a new solution, you can click generate report and it will generate an uploaded report